dotnet/iot/tools/DevicesApiTester/README.md

         }
     }
     ```

     - It's easiest to begin by copying one of the existing commands.
-    - Keep the new command class within the folder for connection type:<br/>
+    - Keep the new command class within the folder for connection type:

       `Commands/Gpio`, `Commands/I2c`, `Commands/Spi`.

 2. Add or modify the `Verb` attribute to describe the command:

     ```csharp
     [Verb("i2c-my-command", HelpText = "This command does something with an I2C connection.")]
     ```

     - Prefix the command's verb with its connection type: `gpio-`, `i2c-`, `spi-`

 3. Implement either the `ICommandVerb` or `ICommandVerbAsync` interface on your command class:

     ```csharp
     public class MyCommand : I2cCommand, ICommandVerb
     {